jtnimoy/scripting-for-illustrator-tutorial/README.md

 ###Coding in the layout

 Because why not.
-JS has an `eval()` function and some of your know what that implies.
+JS has an `eval()` function and some of you know what that implies.

 ![](http://cdn.jtn.im/2014-11-13-ai-scripting-tut/20.png)